irsiksoftware/NeonLadderURP/README.md

 4. If prompted "This project is using the new input system package but the native platform backends for the new input system are not enabled in the player settings.
 This meants that no input fro native devices will come through, Do you want to enable the backends?
 Doing so will "RESTART" the editor.
 Click - YES

 Once loaded, open the `SampleScene`:
-1. Locate the `Project` window at the bottom of the Unity Editor.
+1. Locate the `Project` tab at the bottom of the Unity Editor (should be preselected)
-2. Naviagate to `Assets/Scenes/`.
+2. Naviagate to `Scenes/`.
 3. Double-click on `SampleScene` to open it.

 ## Play the Scene